 As you can see, profitability declines substantially as true leverage increases!

 40% of traders using true leverage of 5:1 or lower were profitable, compared to only 17% of traders using 25:1 leverage or higher.

-Most professional traders trade with very low true leverage, and rarely go above 10:1.
+Most professional traders trade with very low true leverage and rarely go above 10:1.
 That’s how they stay in the game.

-Regardless of the leverage amount that your broker offers, you can emulate these lower leverage levels by simply depositing more money in your account and managing your risk properly like using proper position sizing.
+Regardless of the leverage amount that your broker offers, you can emulate these lower leverage levels by simply depositing more money in your account and managing your risk properly by using proper position sizing.

 Use true leverage of 10:1 or lower.

 Only risk 10% or less of your account balance at any given time.
 Never let the value of all your trades open exceed 10 times your account equity.

 To calculate your true leverage of a single trade, divide your trade size by your account equity.

 For example, if you open an account with $5,000 in equity, a 10:1 leverage would mean opening positions no larger than $50,000 (or ~5 mini or 50 micro lots) at a time.

 The lower the leverage, the safer.
 For example, a 2:1 leverage would mean opening positions no larger than $10,000 (or ~10 micro lots) at a time.